Bladder Cancer

 Your bladder is a hollow, muscular, balloon-like organ that collects and stores urine in the lower part of the abdomen.

-Bladder cancer develops when abnormal cells proliferate in the bladder lining, leading to uncontrolled growth and division.
-As the cancer progresses, it may infiltrate the deeper layers of the bladder wall.
+Bladder cancer develops when abnormal cells multiply in the bladder lining, leading to uncontrolled cell division and growth.
+As the cancer progresses, it may grow into the deeper layers of the bladder wall.

-The majority (90%) of bladder cancer cases are urothelial carcinoma, alternatively termed transitional cell carcinoma, originating from the urothelial cells lining the bladder interior (Source: Urology Waikato).
+The majority (90%) of bladder cancer cases are urothelial carcinoma, also called transitional cell carcinoma, which starts from the urothelial cells lining the inside wall of the bladder (Source: Urology Waikato).

 Other rare types of bladder cancer include:

-Bladder cancer in rangatahi is relatively rare, but it may be more prominent in adults.
+Bladder cancer in rangatahi is relatively rare, but it may be more common in adults.

 Support